 - A tagine will double as your serving dish.
 When adding the carrots, arrange them in a pattern for a prettier presentation.

 - Harissa may be offered on the side as a condiment.
-Or, you can stir a little bit into the tagine in lieu of adding a chili pepper or cayenne pepper.
+Or you can stir a little bit into the tagine in lieu of adding a chile pepper or cayenne pepper.